Can Eating Double the Protein Supercharge Your Gains—Or Just Your Waistline?

 New research reveals what happens when resistance-trained athletes eat a massive 4.4 grams of protein per kilogram—every day for eight weeks.

 Does eating massive amounts of protein accelerate your gains, or just pack on unwanted fat?
-This study tackles the big question: What happens to your body when you eat way more protein than even the most hardcore lifters typically recommend?
+This study took a look at what happens to your body when you eat way more protein than even the most hardcore, drug-addled lifters typically recommend.
 We’ve heard all the rumours, but let’s get to the bottom of it.

 👉🏼 PMID: 24834017